realandypatel/codex-graph-foundation-kit/README.md

 > It is built to help you set up and operate a graph-based workflow in your own repositories.

 ---
+## Who this is for

+This kit is for solo builders, startups, consultants, and teams who want to use Codex in a more structured, graph-first way without wasting tokens on broad file reads.

+It is especially useful for:
+- multi-file projects
+- ongoing product development
+- refactors and reviews
+- teams that want fresh-chat continuity
+- repos that need durable operating rules and memory files

+## What this is / What this is not

+**This is:**
+- a GitHub-ready foundation kit
+- a starter structure for graph-first Codex workflows
+- a repo template with prompts, memory files, scripts, and setup guidance

+**This is not:**
+- the graph engine itself
+- a replacement for the upstream `code-review-graph` project
+- a guarantee of the same token reduction on every repo or task

 ## What this kit gives you